kewisch/ical.js/README.md

 ```

 ICAL.js has no dependencies and uses fairly basic JavaScript.
 Therefore, it
-should work in all versions of node and modern browsers.
+should work in all versions of Node.js and modern browsers.
 It does use getters
 and setters, so the minimum version of Internet Explorer is 9.

 ## Documentation